 You may not consider employee benefits the most important part of your businesses, but remember that they are important to the people you employ.
-We understand how crucial employee benefits are and so we urge you to seek professional help to put together the right package of benefits for your employees.
+We understand how crucial employee benefits are and we urge you to seek professional help to put together the right package of benefits for your employees.

 Employee benefits include, but are not limited to the following:

 - Paid sick/disability leave

 - Paid funeral leave or time to grieve

 - Time off to vote or serve on a jury

 - Retirement plans

 - Vacation time

 Some of these benefits are required by law, such as time off to serve on a jury.
 However, you should not settle for a “bare bones benefits.”
 Not only will a full benefits package provide security for your employees, but it will show them that you truly care about them.